Micky5991/samp-dotnet/README.md

 ## Getting started

-> **DISCLAIMER**: Due to missing support by Microsoft there is currently no support for .NET Core on linux x86!
+> **DISCLAIMER**: Due to missing support by Microsoft there is currently no support for .NET on linux x86!
 > This plugin will still be published for linux, but there is currently no .NET 5.0 runtime for linux x86.

 ### Installation